Fox Corporation (FOXA) Shares Down Despite Recent Market Volatility

-Fox Corporation (NASDAQ: FOXA)’s stock price has decreased by -1.22 compared to its previous closing price of 33.73.
-Nevertheless, the company has seen a gain of 2.46% in its stock price over the last five trading days.
+Fox Corporation (NASDAQ: FOXA)’s stock price has decreased by -1.81 compared to its previous closing price of 33.67.
+However, the company has seen a gain of 1.01% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/09/23 that Former Fox Executive Found Guilty in FIFA Bribery Scheme

 Is It Worth Investing in Fox Corporation (NASDAQ: FOXA) Right Now?

-Fox Corporation (NASDAQ: FOXA) has a higher price-to-earnings ratio of 12.26x compared to its average ratio,, and the 36-month beta value for FOXA is at 0.87.
-Analysts have varying views on the stock, with 11 analysts rating it as a “buy,” 2 rating it as “overweight,” 10 as “hold,” and 2 as “sell.”
+Fox Corporation (NASDAQ: FOXA) has a price-to-earnings ratio that is above its average at 12.17x. and a 36-month beta value of 0.87.
+Opinions on the stock are mixed, with 11 analysts rating it as a “buy,” 2 as “overweight,” 10 as “hold,” and 2 as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio